 With passion for the people of Sierra Leone, HealeyIRF implemented its first projects in Sierra Leone: St. Mary’s Home for Children (Bo), Fatima House of Light (Freetown), St. Stephen’s Home for Amputees (Newton) and Serabu Catholic Hospital (Serabu).
 The early projects were driven by Fr.
 Dan’s vision to help those most in need and neglected.

-Father Dan’s passing in 2013, was a tremendous loss not only to Healey IRF, but to the people in Sierra Leone.
-The children of Sierra Leone looked to him as mentor; he gave them comfort in a time when they were forgotten, and he gave them hope when they thought all was lost.
-Fr.
-Dan broke through such barriers to assure the country would one day see peace.
+The passing of Father Dan in 2013 was a tremendous loss not only HealeyIRF but the people in Sierra Leone.
+The children of Sierra Leone looked to him as a mentor; he gave them comfort in a time when they felt forgotten.
+He gave them hope when they thought all was lost.
+He was relentless for the cause; it was his calling and he set a pathway to fulfill it.